-- (1) A person must not restrict or redirect the flow of stormwater over land in a way that may cause the water to collect and become stagnant. - Maximum penalty-165 penalty units. - (2) However, this section does not apply to water collected in a dam, wetland, tank or pond, if no offensive material is allowed to accumulate.
+(1) A person must not restrict or redirect the flow of stormwater over land in a way that may cause the water to collect and become stagnant.

+(2) However, this section does not apply to water collected in a dam, wetland, tank or pond, if no offensive material is allowed to accumulate.